-This design was driven by Trinity Grammar School’s vision to create a caring, inclusive, nurturing school community.
-The creation of “long life, loose fit” learning environments was critical; learning spaces capable of adapting to progressive and fast-evolving models of teaching.
+This design was driven by Trinity Grammar School’s vision to create a caring, inclusive, and nurturing school community.
+The creation of “long life, loose fit” learning environments was critical; as were learning spaces capable of adapting to progressive and fast-evolving models of teaching.

-The design is open and adaptable; the outcome is a building where the program informs the architecture and where learning is not limited to a classroom.
+The design is open and adaptable, while outcome is a building where the program informs the architecture and where learning is not limited to a classroom.